Amrit Desai: Early life and education

+Career

 Yoga pioneer

-Desai started teaching yoga in the early 1960s in the Philadelphia area while still an art student.
-In 1966 during his first visit to India since coming to the US, Swami Kripalvananda gave him initiation and further instruction in kundalini yoga.
-Returning to the US, he left in 1966 his job to form The Yoga Society of Pennsylvania and teach yoga full-time.
-In 1970, he claimed to have had a Kundalini awakening experience that revealed to him that Patanjali's Yoga Sutras are a manual for the practice of Ashtanga Yoga rather than mere philosophy.
+In 1966, during his first visit to India since his arrival in the United States, Swami Kripalvananda gave him initiation and further instruction in kundalini yoga.
+In 1966, after returning to the U.S., he left his job to form The Yoga Society of Pennsylvania and teach yoga full-time.

+Two years later, in 1970, he claimed to have had a Kundalini awakening experience that revealed to him that Patanjali's Yoga Sutras are a manual for the practice of Ashtanga Yoga rather than mere philosophy.
 Out of this experience Desai created a form of hatha yoga called Kripalu Yoga, named in honour of his guru.
 His Meditation in Motion approach is based on the practical application of Patanjali's Ashtanga Yoga in daily life.
 The system combines two traditional paths of yoga: the rigorous discipline of Ashtanga yoga with the path of initiation and surrender that is Kundalini yoga.
 In this system, the student begins with the practice of wilful discipline and gradually moves on to the more advanced practice of surrender to prana.

 In 1966, the not-for-profit Yoga Society of Pennsylvania was formed, renamed in 1972 as the Kripalu Yoga Fellowship.
-By 1970, it had trained 44 teachers and had grown to 150 Yoga classes, attended by more than 2,500 students per week, in southeast Pennsylvania, Delaware, and southern New Jersey, making it one of the largest Yoga organisations at that time.
+By 1970, it had trained 44 teachers and grown to 150 yoga classes, attended by more than 2,500 students per week, in the Philadelphia metropolitan area, Delaware, and southern New Jersey, making it one of the largest Yoga organisations at that time.